Unidata/awips2/docs/install/install-cave-beta-v20.md

     ![install Python3.6](../images/python3.6-install.png)
      - Use all the default settings during installation.
      - This will require Admin Privileges
-     1. After completing the installer, you must run the `Install Certificates.command`, do this by double-clicking on the file in the downloaded folder.
+     a.
+After completing the installer, you must run the `Install Certificates.command`, do this by double-clicking on the file in the downloaded folder.
-     1. Finally, you need to change your environment with these latest changes, to do so, open a terminal and type `source .zprofile`
+     b.
+Finally, you need to change your environment with these latest changes, to do so, open a terminal and type `source .zprofile`
-     1. Now you can confirm you have the correct version of python by running `which python3` and the output should be:
+     c.
+Now you can confirm you have the correct version of python by running `which python3` and the output should be:
    ```
    /Library/Frameworks/Python.framework/Versions/3.6/python3
    ```